How to Hike Tent Ridge Trail in Kananaskis Country

 Should Dogs and Kids Do the Tent Ridge Hike?

-Most of the trail is moderate, but there is a steep and short scramble either up or down, as mentioned before.
+Most of the trail is moderate, but there is a steep and short scramble either up or down.
 Only experienced trail dogs should tackle this, and young children with no scrambling experience may not enjoy it.
 However, any experienced child or pet who has done some hikes in the Rockies will have no issue.

 Wildlife Awareness On Tent Ridge

-• If you’re on any hikes in Kananaskis, you should practice proper wildlife awareness.
+- If you’re hiking in Kananaskis, you should practice proper wildlife awareness.
 In the region, there are frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
-They are all a potential threat to humans and we should reduce our impact on their natural lives.
+These animals are all potential threats to humans, and we should reduce our impact on their natural lives.

 A Pass is Needed to Hike in Kananaskis